AndrewGrim/Agro/README.md

 **Note that the project builds in release mode and as a static lib by default!**
 1. First make sure you are in the root directory of the project.
 2. Run `cmake -S . -B build` in the terminal to build the required CMake files.
+3. Building is slightly different using MSVC vs GCC
-3. Run `cmake --build build` in the terminal to build the actual project.
+    * When using GCC use `cmake --build build` in the terminal to build the actual project.
+    * When using MSVC use `cmake --build build --config Release` in the terminal to build the actual project.

 You can verify that the library has built correctly by running one of the example files.
 For example: in the terminal from the root directory run the `Agro/bin/example_treeview` executable.